francescov1/sentry-error-transport/README.md

 # Sentry Error Transport

-A Sentry transport for Winston.
+A tiny Sentry transport for Winston.

 ## Features